Bayesian decomposition using Besov priors: Conclusion

 We also address the challenge of selecting suitable hyperparameters for each prior to ensure a balanced decomposition where both components contribute as desired.
 We use a hierarchical Bayesian approach and put hyperpriors on the parameters, and we propose a Gibbs sampling framework to infer the resulting posterior distribution.

 From numerical experiments on 1D and 2D deconvolution problems, we conclude the following: \begin{itemize} \item The two-Besov prior model yields better reconstructions compared to a single Besov prior model, but sampling using NUTS results in more correlated posterior samples. \item In the two-Besov model, the balance between components is highly sensitive to the prior strength parameters. \item The hierarchical model with two Besov priors estimates the components and the prior strength parameters simultaneously.
-However, because of the identification issue, it often results in one component dominating the other, leading to unbalanced reconstructions. \item The hierarchical Gaussian-Besov decomposition model finds a parameter setting that achieves a balanced solution but with high correlation between the samples. \end{itemize}
+However, because of the identification issue, it often results in one component dominating the other, leading to unbalanced reconstructions. \item The hierarchical Gaussian-Besov decomposition model finds a parameter setting that achieves a balanced solution but with high correlation between the samples. \end{itemize} While our experiments focus on spatially dense data ($m=n$), the proposed framework is inherently suited for sparse data regimes where $m < n$.
+In such sparse settings, the likelihood is less informative, and the reconstruction relies more on the priors to act as regularizers.
+We believe that our hierarchical model is particularly advantageous here, as it automatically adapts the prior parameters to compensate for missing observations, effectively using the assumed regularity of $\mathbf{g}$ and $\mathbf{h}$ to resolve the components in unobserved regions.

+Although the hierarchical Gaussian prior does not strictly satisfy the notion of discretization-invariance as defined in \cite{Lassas2009}, it still provides highly sparse gradients, which are advantageous in practice.
+Consequently, the accuracy and efficiency of the proposed method may exhibit some dependence on the discretization resolution.
+Likewise, the sampling strategies used in this work, NUTS and Gibbs, are primarily designed for finite-dimensional settings, and their performance can be influenced by mesh refinement \cite{Cotter2013MCMC}.
+Nevertheless, these aspects do not hinder the effectiveness of our approach in the presented examples, where the discretization is fixed and of moderate size.
+Extending this framework toward discretization-invariant decomposition models and incorporating infinite-dimensional Markov chain Monte Carlo methods represents an interesting avenue for future research.

+Extending the framework presented in this work to nonlinear forward operators presents a compelling direction for future research.
+The main findings established here, including the Gibbs sampling scheme in Algorithm~\ref{alg:Gibbs_Scheme}, can be naturally extended to a nonlinear setting using a nonlinear RTO approach \cite{Bardsley2014}.
+However, because evaluating the determinant of the linearized mapping within the nonlinear RTO framework is often computationally intensive, developing efficient computational strategies for this step is an interesting research direction.